Vacancy Rebate for Property Taxes

 - the ratepayer has experienced sickness or extreme poverty they may apply to have their appeal heard by the Assessment Review Board.

 Applications are to be made in writing and filed with the Treasurer.
-Click here for a copy of the appeal form.
+Click here for a copy of the Tax Appeal form.

 For additional information please contact the Tax Services at 311, or if calling outside the City limits call 905-874-2000